kirblol/IMoE/README.md

 - Architecture by a single 14-year-old with a vision, code made by Claude 3.7 Sonnet via API, as a means of implementation.
 - This repo is open source because it fuels the advancement of AI much faster.
 ## Section 1: What is IMoE?
-IMoE is a unique LLM architecture designed to maximize power without sacrificing efficiency.
+IMoE is a unique LLM framework designed to maximize power without sacrificing efficiency.
 It's also intended to solve prevalent pain points that plague pioneers processing these problems.
 ## Section 2: How does it work at a very high level?
 It solves many different things in many different ways, but the basis of everything is the 3 core parts.
 They are trained separately, but all help each other in the final system:
 ### Classifier: